 This is not the first time that Jon M. Chu has been called out for issues of colorism in his work.
 His previous film, Crazy Rich Asians, was accused of featuring only East Asian actors with light complexion in the lead roles, whereas South Asian actors with darker skin tones were relegated to playing servants in the background.
 As well as the fact that Brenda Song claims that when she auditioned for the film, she was told that she wasn’t Asian enough, though Chu said that this was untrue.
-And then there was his film version of Jem And The Holograms, which also dealt with backlash when Aurora Perrineau was cast to play Shana, bass player for the Holograms and the only Black character on the show, despite the fact that Shana was originally dark-skinned with an Afro and Perrineau is lighter-skinned with straight hair in comparison.
+And then there was his film version of Jem And The Holograms, which also dealt with backlash when Aurora Perrineau was cast to play Shana, bass player for the Holograms and the only Black character on the show, despite the fact that Shana was originally dark-skinned with an Afro, and Perrineau is light-skinned with straight hair.

 Then there is the swimming pool scene as the cast performs the song “96,000.”
 As beautifully filmed and choreographed as it was, there was one person on TikTok who couldn’t help but notice that something about this performance was…off.

 Lin Manuel Miranda duplicating the two niggas he got pic.twitter.com/fczwqTrah0— gracie (@mercxkurt) June 13, 2021